• expired

 $0 setup, no contract and BYO router.

-FTTP, Select HFC & New Customers Only.
+FTTP and HFC only.
+New Customers Only.

 Typical Evening Download Speed is subject to change and is measured between 7pm and 11pm.
 Actual throughput speeds may be slower and could vary due to various factors including type/source of content being downloaded, hardware and software configuration, the number of users and performance of interconnecting infrastructure not operated by TPG.
 Devices connected by Wi-Fi may experience slower speeds than those connected by Ethernet cable.
 As these are new plans, the speeds stated here are currently based on an estimate.
 TPG will revise the estimated Typical Evening Download Speeds once it has collected enough data on the speed performance of these plans.